 DAY 5 – SAN JUAN

-I received so many tweets and suggestions for food in this destination that I was thankful we had a full day here.
-It’s also the port I have the most pics of, so get ready for a little photo journey.
-We decided to explore on our own and downloaded a self guided walking tour to our phones and used it as a map to find our way around all the must-see sights in Old San Juan.
-But first, coffee …
+I received so many tweets and suggestions for food in this destination that I was thankful we had a full day in Puerto Rico.
+We decided to explore on our own and spend the day in Old San Juan.
+My friend Suzie downloaded self guided walking tour to her phones and we used it as a map to find our way around all the must-see sights.

 One little treat I wasn’t expecting that was perfect for a hot day — “piragua.”
 It’s shaved iced flavored with any number of sweet syrups.
 I chose guanabana since we don’t see that flavor too often back home.

 Grand Turk was a relaxing beach day for us.
 We grabbed a sandwich to-go and some fruit at the buffet to make a picnic and then found a quiet spot with a view.

 Toward the afternoon, we got a little hot and thought it would be a good time to try out the water slides on board the ship.
 We practically had the place to ourselves since it seemed everyone was out on a shore excursion!
 I gotta say, though, next time I’m leaving the waterslides to the kids.
 At the bottom of the tube I sat straight up, laughing at myself, and shouted to Suzie, “I feel like I just got punched in the face by water!”

 Our last day at sea was all about trying the things we hadn’t yet done and packing for our trip home the next morning.
 We tried the Bitter & Blanc Bread Pudding, and it was exactly like the recipe I had made at home.
 I have to pat myself on the back for my cooking skills, because I think mine tasted about the same — sweet and delicious.